How to Tap Into Video Games Advertising and Win?

 Gamers are savvy and influential.
 According to an Anzu study, 51% of gamers give advice to others, and 47% influence others.
 46% try to be the first to learn about new things, such as new technology and new fashions.

-Video game advertising allows you to reach an influential gaming target audience in an evolving industry.
+Video game advertising allows you to reach an influential gaming target audience in an evolving industry with the right advertising messages.
 And gamers have buying power; those who play more than 10 hours a week have twice as much disposable income as non-gaming players.

-Many marketers, after reading a few articles about in-game advertising, dive headfirst into it, hoping to find a treasure chest or at the very least gather precious pearls in a fruitful place.
-However, not everyone thinks that advertising in the gaming industry has its own characteristics and the way gamers think and their habits are not just worth taking into account, they need to work with them very carefully and attentively.
+Many marketers, after reading a few articles about in-game advertising, dive headfirst into it, hoping to find a treasure chest or, at the very least, gather precious pearls in a fruitful place.
+However, not everyone considers that advertising in the gaming industry has its own characteristics, and understanding how gamers think and their habits are not just worth taking into account; it requires working with them very carefully and attentively.

-For example, many advertisers focus exclusively on in-game ads, forgetting that there is also an out-of-game community — that means, the same gamers, but the gaming advertising aimed at them not inside the game, but on a different, more familiar platform.
+For example, many advertisers focus exclusively on in-game ads, forgetting that there is also an out-of-game community — meaning the same gamers, but the video ads are aimed at them outside the game on different, more familiar platforms.

-Brands often cooperate with game developers, but it can be unprofitable just to put their logo or advertising banner in the game, so variants of combining in-game ads and out-of-game advertising campaigns are being developed.
+Brands often cooperate with game developers, but it may be unprofitable to simply put their logo or advertising banner in the game.
+Therefore, variants of combining in-game ads with out-of-game advertising campaigns are being developed.

-For example, the player can participate in a game event sponsored by a certain brand and be rewarded with, let's say, a discount coupon for products of that brand.
-This increases the player's involvement and motivation to use the products of a particular brand.
+For instance, players can participate in sports games or racing games sponsored by a certain brand and be rewarded with, let's say, a discount coupon for products of that brand.
+This increases the player's involvement and motivation to use the products of that particular brand.

 However, when developing such advertising campaigns, you should remember a few important rules:

-- Gamers are very appreciative when advertisers use local gaming memes in their in-game advertising campaigns.
-But you should definitely consult with the gaming community because a meme used in the wrong context can ruin the whole campaign;
+• Gamers are very appreciative when advertisers use local gaming memes in their in-game advertising campaigns.
+However, you should definitely consult with the gaming community because a meme used in the wrong context can ruin the whole campaign.

-- As we have already said, gamers are inquisitive people, and they appreciate the campaigns' openness and transparency.
-You should not write additional terms and conditions of the ad campaign in very small print, it is better to lay out everything at once;
+• As we have already mentioned, gamers are inquisitive people, and they value openness and transparency in campaigns.
+You should not bury additional terms and conditions of the ad campaign in the very small print; it is better to lay out everything clearly at once.

 Where to launch an advertising campaign

-The virtual world of video games is huge and it's difficult and very expensive to cover it all in a single advertising campaign, so many marketers wonder which gaming device to target.
-Of course, it all depends on the users you're targeting; it's important to do an audience analysis before launching a campaign.
+The virtual world of video games is vast, and it's difficult and very expensive to cover it all in a single advertising campaign.
+Therefore, many marketers wonder which gaming device to target.
+Of course, it all depends on the users you're targeting; conducting an audience analysis before launching a campaign is crucial.

 However, if you need a universal tool to attract customers or a way to increase brand awareness, then mobile is undoubtedly the best choice.

-Mobile gaming is growing as fast or even faster than PC or console gaming.
-People are playing on their way to work, when they are bored waiting to meet friends at a coffee shop, on their lunch breaks, etc. Being able to take your smartphone anywhere opens up a huge potential for mobile gameplay, as gaming is a good way to kill time or occupy yourself with something while waiting.
+Mobile gaming is growing as fast, or even faster, than PC or console gaming.
+People play games on their way to work when they are bored waiting to meet friends at a coffee shop, during their lunch breaks, and more.
+Being able to take your smartphone anywhere opens up a huge potential for mobile gameplay, as gaming is a good way to pass the time or engage yourself with something while waiting.

 In addition, many popular PC games are optimized for mobile game versions.
-Sometimes this can affect the usability of the gameplay, but it doesn't stop fans who want to have the game with them everywhere.
+Sometimes, this can affect the usability of the gameplay, but it doesn't deter fans who want to have the game with them everywhere.

 Therefore, one of the most universal and profitable options will be in-game advertising on mobile devices.
 You can learn more about trends and the most popular games of 2022-2030 here.